GeneralBots/botbook/src/12-auth/password-security.md

 ### What General Bots Does NOT Do

 - **No password storage**: No password or hash columns in database
-- **No hashing implementation**: No Argon2/bcrypt code in BotServer
+- **No hashing implementation**: No Argon2/bcrypt code in botserver
 - **No password validation**: All validation done by Zitadel
 - **No password reset logic**: Handled through Zitadel workflows
 - **No password policies**: Configured in Zitadel admin console